axiom4/library/docs/README_PART15.md

 To leverage Keycloak roles within your Django backend, you need to extract and interpret the roles from the JWT token sent by the frontend.
 This allows your Django application to enforce role-based access control (RBAC) on API endpoints.

-Let's create new python module `library_rest/decorators.py` and define as following:
+Let's create a new Python module `library_rest/decorators.py` and define it as follows:

 ```python
 # file: library_rest/decorators.py